elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

 #### *rndc* example

-So let&#8217;s try this out.
+So let's try this out.
 If we try to run the command now, we will see the following failure:

     [root@rhel1 ~]# rndc status
     rndc: neither /etc/rndc.conf nor /etc/rndc.key was found

-So first let&#8217;s generate an **rndc** key:
+So first let's generate an **rndc** key:

     [root@rhel1 ~]# rndc-confgen -a -r /dev/urandom -c /etc/rndc.key
     wrote key file "/etc/rndc.key"